hkgaajau/yellow-blue-map/README.md

 This project has 2 parts:

-1. Data importer (in .NET Core) for Google maps .kml to generate data files for the next step
+1. (Obsolete as the Google maps source has been taken down) Data importer (in .NET Core) for Google maps .kml to generate data files for the next step

 1. Static site generator (using Hugo) for generating the shop lists by shop category, district and colour and any other useful materials